Cartoon Animation Software | 3D Cartoon Animation | Autodesk

 Learn how director Cinzia Angelini recruited 350 collaborators from across the world to work remotely on her animated short film Mila.

-Explore animation organisations, education options, events, networking forums and more tools to help you get ahead in your animation career.
+Explore animation organizations, education options, events, networking forums, and more tools to help you get ahead in your animation career.

 In this course, learn how to showcase a complicated 3D model as an “exploded” view that zooms in and out to highlight components.